-- 1) Sites that have not been read for a period greater than RF.
-Poor quality reads will prevent a successful close out of the legacy arrangements and result in an invalid starting position to the new arrangements. - 2) Sites without communications will require site visits to support the obtaining of readings.
-Those sites will also lead to other data quality issues if the configuration of the meter is not known; or the meter requires reconfiguration to support migration from legacy to new arrangements (e.g. Advanced meters which require a clock change from local time (GMT/BST) to universal time (UTC)).
+- Sites that have not been read for a period greater than the final settlement reconciliation run (14 months).
+Poor quality reads will prevent a successful close out of the legacy arrangements and result in an invalid starting position to the new arrangements.
+Sites that have not been read for a significant amount of time should be prioritised. - 2) Sites without communications will require site visits to support the obtaining of readings.
+Those sites will also lead to other data quality issues if the configuration of the meter is not known; or the meter requires reconfiguration to support migration from legacy to new arrangements (e.g., Advanced meters which require a clock change from local time (GMT/BST) to universal time (UTC)).
+Further analysis is required to understand what the materiality of this issue is and qualify what mitigating actives are required (e.g., operable communications can be a very transitory state, meters may be read frequently via site visits etc).

 - A defined criteria should be defined which would specify what state an MPAN should be in prior to migration.
 This could include a requirement that a recent reading has been obtained.
-Further analysis is required to define what those targets should be and how it is measured. - 2) Meters without communications will present issues within both the Advanced and Smart market segments.
-Consideration should be given as to what incentives could be given to Suppliers and MOPs to improve the volume of meters with operational communications.
+Further analysis is required to determine if this is a practical technique to utilise and if it is utilised, relevant targets and how these should be measured will need to be defined. - 2) Meters without communications will present issues within both the Advanced and Smart market segments.
+Consideration should be given as to what incentives could be given to Suppliers and MOPs to improve the volume of meters with operational communications (for those sites that are having neither remote nor handheld reads).
 As per point 1, a defined criteria could also be established to exclude MPANs from migration if not met. - 3) Advanced and smart meters without comms will present higher complexities and risks associated to misaligned (or unknown) data at the point of migration.
 These risks will be particularly high for Advanced meters which are settled NHH prior to forward migration or changed to NHH settlement following a reverse migration.
 Further consideration is required within the Migration Working Group to explore these risks.